Links for Improving Your Teaching

 Unsurprisingly, mixing these two modes—conversation and conversation—in various proportions is usually best.
 The precise proportions will depend on your educational objectives.
 Bloom’s Taxonomies of educational objectives can help you choose your objectives.

 To know whether or now you are achieving your objectives or to get suggestions on how you might do it better, you’ll need evaluation tools for both assessing the learning and assessing your teaching.
 There are many options to choose from.
-Getting and giving good immediate feedback is one of the best ways to achive better learning outcomes.
-Here are some ways I like to handle that.
+Getting and giving good immediate feedback is one of the best ways to achieve better learning outcomes.

 *I updated this article in April 2019 with some new links.
 And to improve its clarity, I made significant revisions to the whole post.
 I added some links about learning (from the students perspective) in May 2019 and, in August, a couple links related to asking good questions.
 In March 2020, I added an excellent guide to cultivating better classroom discussion from The Chronicle of Higher Education.
 In May 2021, I added a paragraph about getting and giving feedback.